Cyber disputes loom large as Obama meets China's Xi

 "All nations need to abide by international norms and affirm clear rules of the road," a U.S. official told reporters in previewing the summit.
 "That's the backdrop to the discussions that the two presidents will have."

-Dispute over cyber security could test the two leader's ability to get along when they meet in the Californian desert in talks that are billed as an informal get-to-know-you encounter.
+Dispute over cybersecurity could test the two men's ability to get along when they meet in the Californian desert in talks that are billed as an informal get-to-know-you encounter.

 Obama intends to tell Xi that Washington considers Beijing responsible for any cyber attacks originating from its territory and that it must take action, U.S. officials said.